 Although Eden Organic Tamari Soy Sauce is not the 'true' liquid from Hacho miso production, it is the specially brewed all purpose tamari soy sauce.
 Eden Organic Tamari has a flavor that is reminiscent of miso and more pronounced than that of shoyu, with a thicker consistency and a deeper brown color.
 Unlike shoyu, that derives much of its flavor from the natural alcohol produced by the fermentation of wheat, tamari's rich flavor and aroma is due to the abundance of amino acids derived from soybeans.

 In the 1960's George Ohsawa introduced macrobiotics to the West, and first introduced a natural soy sauce that he called 'tamari'.
 This soy sauce was not a 'true' tamari, but a soy sauce called 'shoyu' in Japan.
 The product he called 'tamari soy sauce', was made of soybeans, wheat, koji, water and salt.
 Mr. Ohsawa wanted to distinguish naturally processed soy sauce, traditional shoyu, from commercial, chemically processed soy sauces marketed under the name 'shoyu' at the time.
 He did not anticipate the introduction of wheat free tamari into North America, as it was a rare commodity.
 Purposely and unfortunately, misnaming the product 'tamari' eventually led to much linguistic confusion in the 1980s, when 'wheat free' and 'real' tamari were introduced.
-Eden Tamari Soy Sauce is a real, wheat free soy sauce, and it's non gluten.
+Eden Tamari Soy Sauce is a real, wheat free soy sauce.